 8. Satisfy Your Sweet Tooth

-Sable Shortbread may be a new kid on the block, but their recipes have been handed down for generations.
-Right on Main Street, the bright colors and the smell will have you walking into the store in no time.
+Sable Shortbread sells delicious wares made from recipes that have been handed down for generations.
+Right on Main Street, the bright colours and the smell will have you walking into the store in no time.
 Once inside, you will be greeted with the view of freshly baked, handmade artisan shortbread.
 Their pumpkin pie tarts are amazing.
 They also carry high-quality chocolate and candies.

 437 Main Street, Kentville